pduleba/Vault-SL/exercise-01-basic-commands/README.md

-# HashiCorp Vault 01 - Exercise 01
+# HashiCorp Vault-SL - Exercise 01

 ### Introduction
 HashiCorp Vault is a server (accessible via API) for